Master Your Marathon Pace: Proven Methods to Predict, Train, and Hit Your Goal Time

 SegmentDistancePace (min/mi)Purpose

-Block 25 miGoal MP (your target marathon pace)Test sustainability.
+Block 25 miGoal MP (your target marathon pace)Assess sustainability.

-Block 35 miEasy (2‑3 min slower than MP)Recovery, teach the body to re‑calibrate.
+Block 35 miEasy (2-3 min slower than MP)Active recovery, recalibrate.

-Block 43 miGoal MP (finish strong)Practice negative split.
+Block 43 miGoal MP (finish strong)Practice the negative split.

 How to use it:

-3. Run the workout and note how you feel on the MP blocks.
-If you’re comfortably able to hold MP for 5 km, you’re on track.
-If you’re struggling, shorten the MP block by 1 km and repeat the next week.
+3. Run the workout and track how your body responds during the MP blocks.
+Holding MP for 5 km without strain?
+You’re ready.
+Struggling?
+Trim the MP block by 1 km and retry next week.

-Keep the conversation going – share your favourite MP workout in the comments, or drop a line in the community feed about how your zones are shaping your training.
+Share your go-to MP workout in the comments, or tell us how your zones are shaping your training.

 References